 Ecological Engineering (Master of Science)

 Preserving ecosystems and protecting the environment – you’ll be ready with the Master’s of Ecological Engineering.
-Various types of land use are competing globally for the limited space available.
+Various types of land use are competing globally for the limited space available, and are subject to various transformation processes, such as the effects of climate change.
 You will learn to understand the effects of these conflicts on ecosystems and to develop interdisciplinary environmental planning.
 Design sustainable land use strategies, e.g. for resource-conserving agriculture or forestry or for ecologically acceptable wastewater treatment solutions.
 Design methods to prevent and eliminate environmental problems and deepen your understanding of societal demands.
-In the Master’s of Ecological Engineering at the TU Munich, students become experts in the field of ecosystem management.
+In the Master of Ecological Engineering at the TU Munich, students become experts in the field of ecosystem management.